brrd/abricotine/docs/configuration.md

 Abricotine uses [hunspell](http://hunspell.sourceforge.net/) dictionaries for Linux and Windows 7.
 If you want to add dictionaries, simply drop the dictionary folder in the `dict` subdirectory of Abricotine configuration folder.

-Otherwise Abricotine uses the OS builtIn dictionaries when supported.
+Otherwise Abricotine uses the OS built in dictionaries when supported (you may need to check that dictionaries are installed in your system configuration).

 ## Reset configuration